2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2010-P Dime Value

-The 2010-P Roosevelt dime presents a classic example of condition rarity driving modern coin values, where exceptional preservation transforms an otherwise common circulation issue into a sought-after collector piece.
-Most specimens remain worth face value, having accumulated handling marks and wear through years of commercial use.
+The 2010-P Roosevelt dime is a textbook example of condition rarity driving value in modern coinage — an otherwise common issue that becomes genuinely scarce in top preservation.
+Most examples from circulation remain worth face value after accumulating handling marks and wear over years of commercial use.

-The defining characteristic separating valuable 2010-P dimes from ordinary examples is the Full Bands designation, visible on the reverse torch.
-This designation requires complete, unbroken horizontal separation across all torch band lines—a level of striking precision achieved in fewer than 10% of production.
+The defining factor separating a valuable 2010-P from an ordinary one is the Full Bands (FB) designation.
+This requires complete, unbroken horizontal separation across the bands on the reverse torch — a level of striking precision achieved in fewer than 10% of Philadelphia’s production.
+Note that PCGS awards “FB” while NGC applies the stricter “FT” (Full Torch) designation, which additionally requires clear definition of the torch’s vertical lines.

-A 2010-P dime achieving MS-68 with Full Bands represents the level of strike quality and preservation, with auction records documenting values reaching $259.
+A 2010-P dime graded MS-68 with Full Bands represents the pinnacle of this issue, with auction records documenting values reaching $259.

 2010-P Dime Price/Grade Chart